Ayush0922/CS24M013-Assignment_1-DA6401/README.md

 # How to run train.py and main.py :

-# Fashion-MNIST MLFFNN with Command-Line Arguments and Confusion Matrix

 This repository contains two Python scripts, `main.py` and `train.py`, to train a Multi-Layer Feedforward Neural Network (MLFFNN) on the Fashion-MNIST dataset. `train.py` is used to run `main.py` with specified command-line arguments for hyperparameter control. `main.py` evaluates the model's performance using a confusion matrix.